 As with the Fleming Galway Organ Scholarship, the Fleming Galway Organ Fellowship was established in 2003 by Dr Fleming.
 The Fellowship is awarded each year to an organist who will encourage and assist the musical life of the College through performing recitals and offering tuition to those interested in playing the organ, as well as playing the organ at the College’s Chapel services.

-The College offers 14 Choral Scholarships to students, either undergraduate or graduate, who are resident members of Knox College and committed to membership of the Knox College Chapel Choir.
+The College offers a number of Choral Scholarships to students, either undergraduate or graduate, who are resident members of Knox College and committed to membership of the Knox College Chapel Choir.
 Supernumerary Choral Scholarships are sometimes also available for former residents of the College.
 See a performance by the 2009 Choral Scholars at a University Graduation ceremony.

 The A.S.
 Paterson Scholarship